cleanflight/cleanflight/docs/capstone2019/weekly_progress_reports/progress_report_week2.md

 #### Eric Summary :
 - Created "Makefile Manual" document (located in root directory under Makefile itself) which gives a high-level overiew of the Makefile's functionality.
 AKA what gets built and how for a particular target.

-- To do: come up with a comprehensive list of which drivers are included in the final .hex executable.
+- To do: come up with a comprehensive list of drivers that are included in the Flight Controller's final .hex executable.
 Specifically, Galois has tasked us with emulating the SPRacing F3 FC (F3 6DOF).
 I want to come up with a comprehensive list of drivers for that FC, so we have an idea of which files we need to port exactly.

 #### Nikolay Summary :